What Are Probiotics? Why People Use Probiotics – IMMUNOSCIENCES

 Clinical Insights

-When and Why Doctors Recommend Probiotics:
+When and Why, Doctors Recommend Probiotics:

 • Doctors often recommend probiotics for digestive issues, particularly when antibiotics or other medications disrupt gut flora.